Acid Control 150 Side Effects

 Generic Name: ranitidine

-Note: This page contains information about the side effects of ranitidine.
-Some of the dosage forms included on this document may not apply to the brand name Acid Control 150.
+Note: This document contains side effect information about ranitidine.
+Some of the dosage forms listed on this page may not apply to the brand name Acid Control 150.

 For the Consumer